LibreCAD/docs/guides/dwg-setup.rst

 Layers
 ------

-Use layers to organize the drawings by allowing users to place and manage related entities.
-Layers have an added advantage that all the :ref:`pen <entity-pen>` attributes can be assigned to a layer.
-Every entity on that layer will adopt the attributes that have been assigned to that layer.
-However, the attributes assigned by the layer can be overridden for entities if necessary.
-In the above example a line thickness can applied to all entities on the "Walls" layer by changing the "Layer Settings" for that layer.
+Use layers to organize the drawings and assign :ref:`pen <entity-pen>` attributes to the entities on the layer.

 ..
 Note::